 - Documents related to the nursing home abuse incident

 - Video from surveillance cameras that show what happened and who was involved

 - Transcripts from investigative meetings with police and state regulators

-- Emails and letters sent to your loved one by staff or others at the nursing home facility could provide critical information that proves that your loved one hasn't been exaggerating their injuries
+- Emails and letters sent to your loved one by staff or others at the facility could provide critical information about nursing home abuse that proves that your loved one hasn't been exaggerating their injuries.

 Nursing Home Abuse FAQs

-Our law firm understands that many families have unanswered questions about negligence and abuse involving the elderly and how to take immediate action to stop the mistreatment.
+Our nursing home abuse lawyers understand that many families have unanswered questions about negligence and abuse involving the elderly and how to take immediate action to stop the mistreatment.
 Our nursing home abuse lawyers have answered some of those questions below.